-Content Editing | Structure and Style
+Content Editing: Structure and Style

 Writing a book takes far more effort and knowledge than just sitting down and letting your thoughts run free and your fingers fly over a keyboard.
 The professional world of publishing has its own guidelines and requirements.
 Without meeting the requirements of a particular publishing house and/or acquisitions editor, you may waste your time and postage on fruitless submissions.

 Our published authors and professional book editors can help you develop or revise your copy to fit publisher and editorial requirements.
-If your manuscript isn't written, though you have an idea for a story, you may benefit from ghostwriting or rewriting portions.
-If your manuscript is complete, but it doesn't seem to fit the guidelines of the particular publishing house you've chosen, or if you have the interest of an agent who suggests fine-tuning of your manuscript before acceptance, or if you're just not happy with the manuscript you've produced, our writers and editors are available to offer you substantive editing, content development, and revision assistance.
+If your manuscript isn’t written, though you have an idea for a story, you may benefit from ghostwriting or rewriting portions.
+If your manuscript is complete, but it doesn’t seem to fit the guidelines of the particular publishing house you’ve chosen, or if you have the interest of an agent who suggests fine-tuning of your manuscript before acceptance, or if you’re just not happy with the manuscript you’ve produced, our writers and editors are available to offer you substantive editing, content development, revision assistance, and ghostwriting.

 This level of editing focuses on the theme, the characters, and the story line itself.
 It also may involve recommending rewrites to parts of the story that don’t strengthen the whole.
 Published authors often learn to revise their own work to a great extent, yet a good content editor may still find ways to improve the form and content of their work.

 If your manuscript is nonfiction, a developmental editor will help you with presentation, clarity, headings, documentation, and indexing.

 No writer ever finds it easy to have someone else adjust even a word or comma of his or her creation.
 When it comes to cutting paragraphs and rewriting sentences and sections, many writers wince.
 All published writers learn that once a manuscript is bought, many changes will be made to suit the editor, and the editor has the right to make such changes, even when the writer doesn’t agree with them.